notbxno/vatssa-procedures-hub/docs/Aerodromes/Cape Verde/Nelson Mandela (GVNP)/ground.md

 # Ground
-The responsibility of GMC at Amilcabral Ground falls to the dedicated Ground ATS unit, "Amilcabral Ground" (GVAC_0_GND) on 122.650 MHz.
+The responsibility of GMC at Amilcabral Ground falls to the dedicated Ground ATS unit, There is no designated GND position so this will be TWR's responsibility.
 GMC will be responsible for the aerodrome movements outside of the runway, including pushback and taxi to/from the runway.
 GMC will also be responsible for the initial call of VFR aircraft looking for start and taxi to the runway.

 ## Visual Flight Rules (VFR) Aircraft.
 On initial call with GMC, the VFR aircraft is expected to provide: